akilansengottaiyan/ontouch_dictionary/README.md

-Run the programs with python3
+Run the programs with python3.

-Insert the modules with python3
+Insert the following modules with python3
-Modules needed:
 1)requests
 2)bs4
-3)BeautifulSoup
-4)tkinter
+3)tkinter

 Command to execute:
 python3 fromclipboard.py